w3f/Grants-Program/applications/Maki.md

 - Provide different circuits for the proof
 - Provide a way to configure the contract to allow non-quadratic votes, or for example conviction votes

 These are just ideas.
-I would also like for the community (developers) to participate, reuse, enhance or create their own version of Maki.
+I would also like for the community (developers) to participate, re-use, enhance or create their own version of Maki.

 ## Additional Information :heavy_plus_sign:

 **How did you hear about the Grants Program?**
-I've be part of the program once ([polk-auction application](https://github.com/w3f/Grants-Program/blob/2606f01f2fed14bb358560c8ececc9ad05e40bb8/applications/polk-auction.md))
+I've been part of the program once ([polk-auction application](https://github.com/w3f/Grants-Program/blob/2606f01f2fed14bb358560c8ececc9ad05e40bb8/applications/polk-auction.md))